We can make material available on reserve:

 - Only required readings will be placed on reserve.
 Please mark required reserve readings clearly on your syllabus.

 - Please be mindful of staff and students' workloads in selecting required readings.
+Please maintain a 50 page limit per class session when assigning required readings.

 - If you provide photocopies of material, you must include a complete citation and copyright notice (e.g., ©1897 by Oxford University Press) on the first page of each item.